How To: Output Operator _group Component Setting

 Idaho

-3. Set the Read Only View toggle to ON.
+3. Set the Read Only View to (ON)

 Configure the Data Workflow Component

-Now you add your Data Workflow component.
-You'll bring your data in using an Input operator.
+Next, configure a Data Workflow component with an Input operator to bring your data into the Data Workflow.
 Then, you'll add an Output operator with the _group output Component settings.
-You'll use the _group output configuration to complete the output actions in your Data Table.
+You'll use the _group output configuration to complete the output actions in your Data Table component.

-1. Drag and drop a Data Workflow component onto your canvas.
-Place your Data Workflow below your Hidden component.
+1. Drag and drop a Data Workflow component onto your canvas, placing it below the idaho Text Field component.

-2. Enter dwfPopulateCapitals in the Label and Property Name fields.
+2. In the Canvas Label Text and Property Name fields, enter dwfPopulateCapitals.

 Configure the Input Operator